brainfrozeno00o/fitness-tracker/README.md

 - Spring 2.5.2

 This is basically a fitness tracker that:
-- Gets the following information
+- Gets the following information by ID
   - Trainee - name, workouts
   - Workout - name and which trainee it belongs to, workout date, exercise/s part of the workout, remarks (if there are)
   - Exercise - name, which workout/s it is part of